meteor/galaxy-docs/source/dns.md

 - Asia-Pacific: `ap-southeast-2.galaxy-ingress.meteor.com`.

+> If you don't know where to configure this we recommend that you use Route 53 as your DNS provider, follow the steps [here](#aws-route-53).

 Ensure the hostname you [deployed to](deploy-quickstart.html) matches the [fully qualified domain name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of your app (i.e `app.mycompany.com`).

 [We recommend you use SSL](encryption.html) as a best practice.
 You can either enable LetsEncrypt using our integration or upload your own certificate.

 <h2 id="root-domain">Redirecting the root domain</h2>

-The root domain (mycompany.com) is also called the naked or apex domain.

-A common scenario is when your app is hosted at `www.mycompany.com` or `app.mycompany.com`) and you'd like `mycompany.com` to redirect to the same app running in your subdomain.
+A common scenario is when your app is hosted at `www.mycompany.com` or `app.mycompany.com` and you'd like `mycompany.com` to redirect to the same app running in your subdomain.

 > Galaxy does not support A record configuration using an IP but you can redirect your root domain (mycompany.com) to your app subdomain and the result will be pretty much the same, follow the next steps to learn how to do it.